 He smiled instead of protesting.
 He realized I was teasing.

-“So, you do bite.
-I still would like to charm you.”
+“So, Cobra, you are venomous.
+I’d still would like to charm you.”

 "Where would you take me on your date?"

 "I like shopping, my husband never takes me."

 "You need to be a real engineer with a great credit card to afford me.
 I like nice things."

 Laughing at my brashness, he replied.